The SMT Committee on the Status of Women offers three mentoring programs, which address different aspects of professional life.

 This program establishes groups of 3–4 peers who identify as female, non-binary, or trans, at any rank (graduate student to senior scholar) who meet online.
 Groups will discuss writing goals and solutions to common writing problems, and get feedback from one another on their writing.
 Between meetings, peers will share their work and edit the work of one fellow peer.
 Groups normally meet three times.
 Once a group has completed its meeting schedule, members may ask to be paired with an outside mentor.
 This person will bring fresh eyes to the project and offer tips on appropriate journals or publishers.
 Past participants have found the VRG particularly helpful in:

 - simply writing more

 - peer support

-Disclaimer: Please note all communications will be private between you and the mentor.
+Disclaimer: Please note that all communications between you and the mentor will be private.
 The mentor commits to maintaining private communications; you must keep any information your mentor confides in you private as well.
 Also, in accordance with Item 2 of the SMT Mentoring Policy, the opinions expressed and advice given within any of the CSW’s mentoring programs are solely those of the individual mentor and do not represent the views or actions of the CSW or the Society for Music Theory.
 SMT and the CSW will not accept any damages or other liability arising from the mentorship.